Cart

 Step 5

-Speaking of secrets: if you configure Traefik to be accessible via the public internet, it will by default have no password and/or username.
-For this, we create another secret containing a username and password to log in to the Traefik dashboard.
+Speaking of Secrets: if you configure Traefik to be accessible via the public internet, by default there is no username and/or password set.
+So we’ll create another Secret containing a username and password to log in to the Traefik dashboard.

 htpasswd -nb <username> <password> >> htpasswd.txt

-The contents of the htpasswd.txt file will look roughly as follows:
+The contents of the htpasswd.txt file will look roughly like this:

 demouser:$2a$13$2QBmxHS5a1hWU9aeyJ.DPNWRFjXcNRNTjcu56QTLhZS.y

-Using Windows to follow these steps?
-Then use our htpasswd tool to generate an htpasswd username and password.
-Save the output in a file in the folder where you are executing the commands in this guide, for example c:\Users\Administrator\kubernetes\htpasswd.txt
+Are you using Windows to follow these steps?
+Then use our htpasswd tool and generate an htpasswd username and password.
+Save the output to a file in the folder where you’re running the commands in this guide, for example c:\Users\Administrator\kubernetes\htpasswd.txt

-Then generate the secret based on the contents of the file you just created:
+Then create the Secret based on the contents of the file you just created:

 kubectl create secret generic traefik-dashboard-basicauth --from-file=users=htpasswd.txt -n traefik